Spectrum Pricing and Licensing in Africa – Driving Mobile Broadband

 3. Access to mid-band spectrum

-Lack of access to sub-1 GHz spectrum due to a slow digital switchover is also having a negative impact.
+Low-band spectrum is the cornerstone of digital equality and a driver of broad and affordable connectivity.
+Spectrum within this range is a by-product of the Digital Switchover (DSO) – the process of moving from analogue to digital terrestrial television transmission.
+A successful DSO can free up low band spectrum to help more people get connected.
 Without this range, it can be very expensive – and thus impractical – to provide widespread rural mobile broadband services.
 Experience shows that all DSO-related challenges are solvable and that users reap big benefit from better mobile services in those bands.

 5. TV White Space